10 Hidden Gems You’ll Fall in Love With on an Ireland Road Trip

 8. Rossbeigh Strand along the Ring of Kerry

-For a beach this beautiful, you’d think Rossbeigh Strand would be packed—but it’s not.
+For a beach this beautiful, you’d think Rossbeigh Strand would be packed, but it’s not.
 Even though it’s a pretty popular stop along the Ring of Kerry, it somehow flies under the radar on most travel guides.
 Which just makes it feel even more like a hidden gem in my books.

-But Rossbeigh doesn’t just have great views—it’s got plenty of adventure too!
+But Rossbeigh doesn’t just have great views, it’s got plenty of adventure too!
 The Atlantic winds are perfect for windsurfing and kite surfing, and if horseback riding along the sand has ever been on your bucket list, this is the place to do it.
 In the summer, the calm waters are great for swimming and there’s even a playground for the kids.

 We stayed at an Airbnb just a short walk away and completely fell in love with the area.
 After a long day of exploring, we stopped by Rosspoint Bar & Restaurant and grabbed a seat outside with an ocean view.
 The fresh mussels and clam chowder were some of the best of our trip!

 If you’re road-tripping through the Ring of Kerry, don’t skip Rossbeigh Strand!
 Whether you’re here for the views, adventure, or just a quiet spot to unwind, this is easily one of Ireland’s best-kept secrets.
+It can be chilly and windy, but I found the water a lot warmer than elsewhere in Ireland (in late May).

 9. Corcomroe Abbey in the Burren